jaegertracing/documentation/content/docs/next-release/atm.md

 ### gRPC/Protobuf

-The recommended way for programmatically retrieving traces and other data is via `jaeger.api_v2.metrics.MetricsQueryService` gRPC endpoint defined in [metricsquery.proto][metricsquery.proto] IDL file.
+The recommended way to programmatically retrieve traces and other data is via `jaeger.api_v2.metrics.MetricsQueryService` gRPC endpoint defined in the [metricsquery.proto][metricsquery.proto] IDL file.

 ### HTTP JSON